nickpeachey/AgroCDDotnet/INSTALL.md

 *   The `api-test` ArgoCD application tracks `release/test`, so test only syncs after promotion.
 *   The test Postgres instance uses a persistent volume claim bound to a dedicated persistent volume.

+ArgoCD test may still finish syncing a previously promoted `release/test` commit while a newer dev validation is running.
+What is guaranteed is that the current candidate from `main` is not promoted to `release/test` until validation passes.

 ### 5. Validation Failure Behavior
 *   If validation fails after `api-dev` is updated, promotion to `release/test` does not occur.
 *   `api-test` therefore remains on its last promoted state.